 Will there be a targa Supra, like on the Mk3 and Mk4?
 Too early to say, but the BMW partner car is obviously an open-top, so don't rule it out, we say...

 What’s more, with a shake-up in the WEC rules imminent, it appears Toyota is doubling down on the endurance class.
 Alongside the new GRMN racing concept which is set to race in the new higher tier of the sport, the new Supra will also complete in the GTE class.
 That means Toyota will be represented in both classes.

 And it looks like Toyota is taking the GTE class very seriously; we were told that designers have gone back and forth between the race car and production car, making sure the GTE version had the best possible platform to work with.
 Most of the air inlets on the road car were positioned strategically for the GTE version.

 Likely Toyota Supra UK price and release date

-While we’re not sure yet of the exact price at this stage, we can at least estimate it.
+While we’re not sure yet of the exact price at this stage, we can at least estimate it and we hear a £50,000 UK price is likely.
 The original model was a rather pricey £40,000 when it launched a quarter of a century ago – the same as a contemporary Lotus Esprit – and that gives an inflation-adjusted figure of £55,000 for a 2019 version of the car.
-Of course, the final UK price will depend on the models it’s being targeted against, too.
+Of course, the final UK price will depend on its competitors, which include:

 When can you buy the new Supra in the UK?
 Toyota has now confirmed it 'expects its new Toyota Supra to reach the market during the first half of 2019.'
 So not long to wait now...